 I have a dog grooming job full time and my husband is a fire fighter full time so we just wanted to make sure we picked the right one and wouldn’t get screwed with our taxes .
 Not sure if you could be any help to us .. it is a dog hiking business, we will take dogs on 2 -3 mi hikes in the woods about 3 to 4 rounds a day of different dogs.
 It will be just me and my husband working no other employees.

 Our Response – This can be an interesting question to answer since everyone’s finances are different.
-I’m not a CPA but do have a few points to share.
+You should talk with a CPA to get specific advice but do have a few thoughts to share.

 – The entity may have a small impact on your taxes, but what will matter more is how you elect it to be taxed.
 The LLC is the most flexible as you can elect to be taxed as a sole proprietorship, partnership, C corporation or S corporation.
 (The corporation you can choose to be taxed as a C or S corp).